Stump the Host

 Stump the Host was a band from Chicago, United States, featuring lead singers Steve Dawson and Diane Christiansen, who later formed the band Dolly Varden.
-From 1988 to 1993 they played primarily in Chicago and the Midwest.
-Their music was a mix of country, rock, and R&B, featuring dual male / female harmony vocals, country-blues electric guitar, saxophone and rhythm section.
+From 1988 to 1993, they played primarily in Chicago and the Midwest.
+Their music was a mix of country, rock, and R&B, featuring dual male/female harmony vocals, country-blues electric guitar, saxophone and rhythm section.
 After a series of local and national reviews of their cassette recordings, and a performance at South By Southwest, they signed a publishing deal with PolyGram Music and were courted by Zoo Records.
-They eventually released one 7" single, "California Zephyr" on the independent label Minty Fresh.
+They eventually released one 7" single, "California Zephyr", on the independent label Minty Fresh.

 Career

 The band began in 1988 as an acoustic trio with Steve Dawson on guitar and vocals, Tom Murray on violin, and Diane Christiansen on vocals.
-By 1989 they added Dave Gay on upright bass and Leslie Santos on drums and began playing larger venues in Chicago.
+By 1989, they added Dave Gay on upright bass and Leslie Santos on drums and had begun playing larger venues in Chicago.
 Brian Dunn was added on electric guitar and Murray left in late 1989 as the band recorded its first cassette release with Timothy Powell in Chicago.
-In 1990 Davyd Johnson was added on tenor saxophone and the band recorded its second cassette release, which was given a spotlight review in CMJ.
+In 1990, Davyd Johnson was added on tenor saxophone, and the band recorded its second cassette release, which was given a spotlight review in CMJ.

-In 1991 the band signed a publishing deal with Polygram/Island Music, and was also a finalist in Musician magazine's Best Unsigned Bands Contest.
+In 1991, the band signed a publishing deal with Polygram/Island Music, and was also a finalist in Musician magazine's Best Unsigned Bands Contest.